Tib3rius/AutoRecon/README.md

                         List all plugins or plugins of a specific type. e.g. --list, --list port, --list service -o OUTPUT, --output OUTPUT
                         The output directory for results.
 Default: results --single-target       Only scan a single target.
 A directory named after the target will not be created.
 Instead, the directory structure will be created within the output directory.
 Default: False --only-scans-dir      Only create the "scans" directory for results.
 Other directories (e.g. exploit, loot, report) will not be created.
+                        Default: False
-Default: False --create-port-dirs    Create directories for ports within the "scans" directory (e.g. scans/tcp80, scans/udp53) and store results in these directories.
-Default: True --heartbeat HEARTBEAT
+  --no-port-dirs        Don't create directories for ports (e.g. scans/tcp80, scans/udp53).
+Instead store all results in the "scans" directory
+                        itself.
+Default: False
+  --heartbeat HEARTBEAT
                         Specifies the heartbeat interval (in seconds) for scan status messages.
 Default: 60 --timeout TIMEOUT     Specifies the maximum amount of time in minutes that AutoRecon should run for.
 Default: None --target-timeout TARGET_TIMEOUT
                         Specifies the maximum amount of time in minutes that a target should be scanned for before abandoning it and moving on.
+                        Default: None
-Default: None --nmap NMAP           Override the {nmap_extra} variable in scans.
-Default: -vv --reason -Pn --nmap-append NMAP_APPEND
+  --nmap NMAP           Override the {nmap_extra} variable in scans.
+Default: -vv --reason -Pn -T4 --nmap-append NMAP_APPEND
                         Append to the default {nmap_extra} variable in scans.
+Default:
-Default: -T4 --proxychains         Use if you are running AutoRecon via proxychains.
+  --proxychains         Use if you are running AutoRecon via proxychains.
 Default: False --disable-sanity-checks
                         Disable sanity checks that would otherwise prevent the scans from running.
 Default: False